azlen/azlen.me/_pages/quick-ideas/cozyroom.md

 <a name="82"></a>

+## #??: Exit transitions

+When we leave a friend's house in physical space there is a transition that we go through: gathering up our belongings, putting our shoes on, stepping out the door, saying goodbye, however in digital space we often have sharp cuts rather than smooth transitions (see [interfaces #4](/quick-ideas/interfaces#4))

+I want it to feel good both to enter and exit a space in cozyroom.
+This is one aspect that all other meeting and spatial software fails horribly at: when I click the button to leave a zoom call, there is no transition but rather a jarringly sudden switch from being "in" the meeting to being "out" of the meeting.

 ## #82: Programming Blocks

 I've been thinking for a while about how to create a kind of modding experience